-For the compliance test, server interworking profile Avaya-SM-T38 was created for Session Manager by cloning the existing profile avaya-ru.
-T.38 Support was set to Yes.
-Highlighted values in this section indicate changes from the cloned profile or the default value.
+For the compliance test, server interworking profile PkwySM was created for Session Manager by cloning the existing profile avaya-ru.
+The highlighted values are values that differ from the default.
 The General tab parameters are shown below.
+T.38 Support is set to Yes since TELUS supports T.38 fax.